London Economic Conference: Conference

+Roosevelt's intervention

 When the conference opened on June 12, 1933, all attention rested on the tripartite currency discussions happening outside it.
 The big issue was the exchange rate of the US dollar against foreign currencies, such as the British pound and French franc.
 Many in the US favored devaluation of the dollar to improve the US trade position.
 France and Britain wanted to stabilize the dollar rate by fixing it at a relatively-high value.

 US Secretary of State Cordell Hull led the American delegation to the conference.
 Roosevelt ordered Hull not to enter into any discussions on currency stabilization.
 However, when the Conference had gathered, Roosevelt changed his mind by supporting currency manipulation to raise prices and having American banking experts Oliver Mitchell Wentworth Sprague and James Paul Warburg conduct currency stabilization talks with their British and French counterparts.
 By June 15, Sprague, Warburg, Montagu Norman of the Bank of England, and Clement Moret of the Bank of France had drafted a plan for temporary stabilization.

 Word of the plan leaked out.
 The reaction in the US was negative, the dollar rose against foreign currencies, threatening US exports, and stock and commodity markets were depressed.

 Although Roosevelt was considering shifting his policy to a new median dollar-pound rate, he eventually decided not to enter into any commitment, even a tentative one.

 On June 17, fearing the British and the French would seek to control their own exchange rates, Roosevelt rejected the agreement in spite of his negotiators' pleas that the plan was only a temporary device, which was full of escape clauses.

 On June 30, Roosevelt went further.
 In an interview with four reporters, he openly criticized stabilization.
 On July 3, he issued a message to the conference that condemned its efforts at stabilization when "broader problems" existed and asserted that the exchange rate of a nation's currency was less important than other economic values.

 Roosevelt's rejection of the agreement gathered an overwhelmingly-negative response from British, French, and US internationalists.
 British Prime Minister Ramsay MacDonald feared that "Roosevelt's actions would destroy the Conference" and Georges Bonnet, rapporteur of the French Monetary Commission, is said to have "exploded."

 Critics see nationalism as a key factor in Roosevelt's decision.
 However, the British economist John Maynard Keynes hailed Roosevelt's decision as "magnificently right" and the US economist Irving Fisher wrote to Roosevelt that the message "makes me the happiest of men."